AayushArya28/portfolio-main-aayusharya/README.md

 - 🗃️ **MySQL** for structured content like skills, projects, and achievements
 - 📥 Downloadable Resume
 - 📬 Contact form with database storage
 - 🔎 Responsive and SEO-friendly
-- 🌑 Dark Mode support (optional)
+-
 ---

 ## 🧩 Sections